 *Generally set at $417,000, though this figure may be higher depending on your state and county.
 Call for details.

 Obtaining a pre-qualification or pre-approval can help you set your budget, narrow your home search, and navigate negotiations with the seller.
-Contact CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, today to start the process and get answers to your questions.
+Contact CrossCountry Mortgage, Inc. today to start the process and get answers to your questions.

 Get Pre-Qualified Now